jswarup09/Web-Technology-Project/README.md

 # Web-Technology-Project
-This is a Scitific Calculator Project
+This is a Scientific Calculator Project